Shreyansh-023/Custom-phone-price-predictor-and-recommender/README.md

 ## Features
 - Web Scrapped unique Dataset from 91mobiles.com
-- Price prediction using XGBoost backend
+- Price prediction using XGBoost Model
-- Nearest 5 phone recommendations using k-NN backend
+- Nearest 5 phone recommendations using KNN Model

+-> You can read ipynb files for all info